open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

   associate with emitted telemetry.
 This API MUST be structured to accept a variable number of attributes, including none.

-`Logger`s are identified by `name`, `version`, and `schema_url` fields.
-When more than one `Logger` of the same `name`, `version`, and `schema_url` is created, it is unspecified whether or under which conditions the same or different `Logger` instances are returned.
-It is a user error to create Loggers with different `attributes` but the same identity.

-The term *identical* applied to `Logger`s describes instances where all identifying fields are equal.
-The term *distinct* applied to `Logger`s describes instances where at least one identifying field has a different value.
+The term *identical* applied to `Logger`s describes instances where all fields are equal.
+The term *distinct* applied to `Logger`s describes instances where at least one field has a different value.

-The effect of associating a Schema URL with a `Logger` MUST be that the telemetry emitted using the `Logger` will be associated with the Schema URL, provided that the emitted data format is capable of representing such association.

 ## Logger